ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

 competent software engineers, and each time the response was confusion about why this would be anything but a masturbatory exercise.

-After a few minutes of puzzled expressions, furrowed brows, and intense questioning, something clicks, and everything makes sense - but it takes patient explanations and reasoning from first principles to follow along.
+After ten minutes of puzzled expressions, furrowed brows, and intense questioning, something clicks, and everything makes sense - but it takes patient explanations and reasoning from first principles to follow along.